maliahavlicek/ci_mentor_insights/PORTFOLIO_2_JAVASCRIPT_ESSENTIALS.md

 # OVERVIEW

 This template was made as a guide to ensure you cover assessment criteria in your second milestone write up.
-It is specific to the **PORTFOLIO 1: HTML/CSS Essentials** project.
+It is specific to the **PORTFOLIO 2: Javascript Essentials** project.
 It was based off the [loaves running readme.md](https://github.com/lucyrush/readme-love-running#readme) with a few additions.

 ## Helpful tools